 These days, there is a bike designed for every conceivable type of riding.
 You can get a BMX bike, a mountain bike, a bike that folds up, a recumbent bike, or something else.
 However, when your child just wants to take a leisurely ride, maybe in the morning down the sidewalk, where the purpose is relaxation and not speed or tricks, you'll want to consider a kids' cruiser bike.

 For the most part, kids' cruiser bikes feature a sturdy build and a single gear.
 These bikes are stable.
 They offer a steady ride, and they often have desirable accessories such as a basket or a rear rack to make transporting items safe and easy.

 You want to get the right size bike at the outset.
-If you purchase a bike with a frame and wheel size that are too large or too small for your child, you might not be able to fix that mistake simply by raising or lowering the seat and adjusting the handlebars.
+If you select a bike with frame and wheel sizes that are too large or too small for your child, you might not be able to fix that mistake simply by raising or lowering the seat and adjusting the handlebars.

 Standing: Your child should be able to straddle the top tube (the horizontal bar just beneath the seat) and stand with both feet flat on the ground.

 Sitting: When seated, your child should be on tiptoe (if the seat has been adjusted properly), have a straight back, and be able to easily reach the handlebars without leaning too far forward or feeling cramped.